 Bank5

-One of the most notable advantages of their online checking account is the 0.76% APY and free ATM use anywhere (which a few exceptions).
+One of the most notable advantages of their online checking account is the 0.76% APY and free ATM use anywhere (with a few exceptions).
 Bank5 will reimburse your ATM fees and surcharges for up to $15 every statement cycle.
-This is a unique advantage that you won’t find with many of the other banks.

 Additional Factors to Consider When Choosing an Online Checking Account

-Aside from fees, APY, and limitations, there are a couple of other things that you should take note of when you’re looking for the best online checking account.
+Aside from fees, APY, and limitations, you should take note of a few other things when looking for the best online checking account.
 I like to look for banks that offer multiple services such as checking, savings, certificates of deposit, and more.

 Finally, give some consideration to customer service.
 When making this list of the best free online checking accounts, customer service was taken into account, but you should always do your research before you pick a bank.